harshavarthanep/github-with-cmd/README.md

 7. Now paste the repository link which looks like "git remote add origin https://github.com/harshavarthanep/project.git"
 8. git config --global push.autoSetupRemote true
 9. git push
-//If 8 & 9 didn't work then do 10 & 11
+10. if 8 & 9 didn't work then do 11 & 12
-10. git commit -m "TEST"
+11. git commit -m "TEST"
-11. git push origin master
+12. git push origin master

 Now You have successfully imported all your local project files to GitHub!